mongodb/chatbot/CONTRIBUTING.md

 Add environment variables to whichever projects you're working on.
 Every project has an `.env.example` file showing you which environment variables you need.
+You need to add the `.env` file to every project that you're working on.

 ### 4. Run Project(s)

-Refer to the each project;s `README` files for information about running that project.
+Refer to the each project's `README` files for information about running that project.

 You can also run a development build of both the `chat-server` and `chat-ui` with hot reload by running the following command from the root of the monorepo: